mushiewaffle/RivaLoL/README.md

-This was done in collaboration with a partner for our final project in CSE183, a Full-Stack web development course at UCSC.
+This was done in collaboration with a partner for our final project in CSE183, a Full-Stack web development course at UCSC.</br>
 Last updated June 2019.

 This project is a player statistics website for the video game League of Legends.